THE PUNJAB CURRICULUM AND TEXTBOOK BOARD ACT 2015

 (f) “Fund” means Punjab Curriculum and Textbook Board Fund;

-“Government” means Government of
+(g) “Government” means Government of the Punjab;

 (h) “institution” means a school or an intermediate college and includes such other educational establishment or organization in public or private sector as the Government may, by notification, declare as an institution